maniaclab/snowmass-connect-docs/docs/data_management_main.md

 must stored on the source machine.

 3. **Globus Connect** can be used to transfer files to stash storage only.
 Instructions on how to set up Globus Connect Personal can be found
 [here](https://www.globus.org/globus-connect-personal).
-Access to the OSG storage endpoint is enabled by authenticating against the Globus collection "OSG Connect CI Logon" using the GLobus Connect client.
+Access to the stash storage endpoint is enabled by authenticating against the Globus collection "OSG Connect CI Logon" using the GLobus Connect client.
 You can search for the collection by name in the search bar of the File Manager.